Mount Alifan partula

-The Mount Alifan partula, scientific name Partula salifana, was a species of air-breathing tree snail, an arboreal pulmonate gastropod mollusk in the family Partulidae.
+The Mount Alifan partula (Partula salifana) was a species of air-breathing tree snail, an arboreal pulmonate gastropod mollusk in the family Partulidae.
 Its shell was described as being a rich chestnut-brown color.

 This species was endemic to southwest Guam, only known to exist on Mount Alifan and two adjacent peaks.
-It was first discovered in 1920 by Henry Crampton, who described the species in the literature in 1925.
-The snail was again recorded after World War II, in 1945 by William Abbott, and in 1946 by Daniel B. Langford.
+It was discovered in 1920 by Henry Crampton in a few acres' range just below the summit of Mount Alifan in high vegetation, especially on Pandanus.
+He suspected there could be more specimens south of the mountain in the high ground leading to Mount Sasalaguan.
+In 1925, Crampton first described the species in the literature.
+He felt it was more similar to the Society Islands partulids than the other Guam species.
+Crampton understood the name of the mountain to be "Salifan," and thus named the species Partula salifana.
+He expressed surprise that the snail had not been previously described, despite being large and Guam being a popular site for collecting mollusk specimens for over a century, attributing it to the isolated and remote range of the species.
+The snail was again recorded after World War II, in 1945 by Robert Tucker Abbott, and in 1946 by Daniel B. Langford.
 However, a survey of Crampton's sites and surrounding areas in 1989 revealed empty shells but no live snails.
 A subsequent survey in 2021 again found no live snails.